evlaV/steamos-atomupd/doc/server.md

 These files are parsed, and the server decides if the image is counted in, or discarded (based on product, release, arch, variant, etc...).

-The server does not care about how images are organized (ie. a hierarchy like `/steamos/clockwerk/3.1/amd64`) or named (ie. `steamos-3.0-amd64-atomic.img`).
+The server does not care about how images are organized (e.g. a hierarchy like `/steamos/holo/3.1/amd64`) or named (e.g. `steamos-3.0-amd64-steamdeck.img`).
 However, the server expects that all the build artifacts for an image have the same filename, and only the extension should differ.
 More precisely, there should be a RAUC bundle with the extension `.raucb`, and a CASync store with the extensions `.castr`.

-The server is configured to work either with **snapshot images**, either with **versioned images**.
-Both kind of images can't be mixed.
-If the server is configured for snapshot images, it will discard every versioned images it finds in the image directory, and it will reply nothing to clients that come with a versioned image.
-If the server is configured for versioned images, the opposite happens: snapshots are discarded, and clients that run a snapshot won't be proposed an update.
+The server is able to mix and match snapshots and versioned images.

-Internally, versioned images are compared according to their versions, which follows semantic versioning.
-Snapshot images, for which the version is null, are compared according to their release and build ids.
+Internally, versioned images are compared according to their versions, which follow semantic versioning, and the buildid.
+Snapshot images, for which the version is null, are compared only with their buildid.

-The server is **release aware**, ie. it makes an assumption that releases are strings, and they grow alphabetically, so they can be compared.
-It means that `brewmaster < clockwerk < doom` (note that cycling from `z...` to `a...` is not implemented).
-This is needed in order to compare build ids (which are dates).

-Version selection
+Update selection
 -----------------

-When a client shows up and asks the server about available updates, it says what image it's running.
-It gives all the  details that are in the manifest
-file: which *product* it's running, on which *arch*, and the current *release*, *variant*, *version* and *buildid*.
-In a first pass, the server selects all the images for this (product,release,variant,arch) tuple that are newer: these are all update candidates.

-However, among all these candidates, not all of them are relevant.
-The server must refine this list, and only provide to the client updates **that must be applied in order to be up-to-date**.
-Intermediary updates that are not needed must not be part of the answer.

-For example, if the client runs `3.0`, and the versions `3.1`, `3.2` and `3.3` are available, then the server should only answer with the `3.3` version, as there's no point upgrading to intermediary versions.

-Unless some of these versions are checkpoints: in the example above, if `3.1` is a checkpoint, then the answer will answer with `3.1` and `3.3`, so that the client knows that it has two updates to apply in order to be up-to-date.

-Additionally, the client can theoretically say whether it's interested in unstable updates, in such case the server considers images such as `3.4-rc1` (versions strings are expected to follow semantic versioning).
-However there isn't yet a proper way for the client to signal its interest in unstable updates.

-Additionally, there could be a new *release* available.
-In this case, the server will return a second list of relevant updates, for the next release.

-In the end, the answer from a server could be something like this:

-    minor: 3.1(C), 3.4
-    major: 4.2
+A typical update request from a client is in the form of:
+`<release>/<product>/<arch>/<variant>/<branch>/<version>/<buildid>.json`

+*release*, *product*, *arch*, *version* and *buildid* are all values that identify the image that the client is currently using.
+Those values are taken from the manifest file.

+Instead, *variant* and *branch* can be used to request different images, respectively to jump to a different variant or ask for a different branch.

+The server also provides generic fallback responses, useful when the client is running an unknown version and buildid, e.g. an old image that was removed from the server without using the `skip: True` option.
+The generic fallback response is in the form of:
+`<release>/<product>/<arch>/<variant>/<branch>.json`
+If the client is past a checkpoint N, the JSON file that will be requested is going to be `<branch>.cpN.json` instead.

+One exception is for old legacy images prior to the introduction of branches.
+For them, the update request is in the form of:
+`<product>/<arch>/<version>/<variant>/<buildid>.json`

+Among all the matching possible image updates, the server only proposes the latest one.
+It skips all the intermediary updates, unless there are checkpoints involved.

 #### Additional thoughts